RanitJana/AOT-Website/README.md

 ## Features

 ### 1. Home Page
-- The home page introduces visitors to Acme College.
+- The home page introduces visitors to Academy of Technology College.
 It features a hero section with a captivating image and a brief welcome message.
 - Visitors can easily navigate to other sections of the website using the top navigation menu.

 ### 2. About Us
-- Learn about the history, mission, and values of Acme College.
+- Learn about the history, mission, and values of Academy of Technology College.
 - Meet our leadership team and faculty members.
 - Explore our campus facilities through high-quality images.